 Be clear with the removals team

-When the removals team arrive to pack up your old house, take them round the house and let them know exactly what is coming with you and what isn’t.
+When the removal team arrives to pack up your old house, take them round the house and let them know exactly what is coming with you and what isn’t.

 Remember to take meter readings